 Special Rules.
 As required one-stop partners, Native American programs (described in WIOA sec.
 166) are strongly encouraged to contribute to infrastructure costs, but they are not required to make such contributions under WIOA.
 Any agreement regarding the contribution or non-contribution to infrastructure costs by Native American programs must be documented in the MOU (WIOA sec.
 121(h)(2)(D)(iv); see also 81 FR 55911-55912 of the preamble to the Joint WIOA Final Rule).
 Further, these contributions must be based on the programs' proportionate use and relative benefits received, consistent with the Uniform Guidance.
-The lack of agreement on infrastructure costs with Native American programs are not subject to the SFM in the event it is triggered.
+The lack of agreement on infrastructure costs with Native American programs does not trigger the SFM for the local area, and the Native American programs are not subject to the SFM in the event it is triggered.